 How experienced are your surgeons?

-Our surgeons are focusing exclusively on male uro-genital surgery and each one performs on average more that 300 genital operations per month.
+Our surgeons are focusing exclusively on male urogenital surgery and each one performs on average more than 300 genital operations per month.
 In fact, we are an international referral centre and patients travel from all over the world for consultations and operations in our clinic.